anchpop/ChadNauseam-Site/popovitch-blog/content/blog/zinc/index.md

   Stack: [Num(0), Num(0), Num(0), Marker((Grab Access(0) Succ Return], [])]
   ```

 3. That leaves us with `C(λ.λ.λ.0)`.
 Since it's not a tail call, we have to put it in a closure.
 An optimizing compiler could have seen that we immediately apply it and remove the closure using `let`, but let's not worry about that.
-That becomes `Closure([Grab, Grab, Grab, Access(0), Return]), Apply`, which is the last of our instructions
+That becomes `Closure([Grab, Grab, Grab, Access(0), Return]), Apply`, which is the last of our instructions.

   ```
   Code:  [Closure([Grab, Grab, Grab, Access(0), Return]), Apply]